 We have provided the government agencies and organizations that carry out national security and intelligence activities for the U.S. government with a wide range of services and capabilities for over 30 years.
 This critical business area requires specialized expertise and high-level security clearances.
-Revenue generated from intelligence clients was \$1.3 billion, or approximately 24.9% of our revenue in fiscal 2015 as compared to \$1.4 billion, or approximately 25.5% of our revenue in fiscal 2014.
+Revenue generated from intelligence clients was \$1.3 billion, or approximately 23.4% of our revenue in fiscal 2016 as compared to \$1.3 billion, or approximately 24.9% of our revenue in fiscal 2015.
+Our intelligence work covers a wide range of areas including, among others: strategic planning and business operations; intelligence analysis and training; system delivery and engineering; integration and acquisition; organizational change and strategy; counterintelligence and human intelligence expertise; Intelligence Surveillance Reconnaissance planning and operations; and simulation and gaming based training.
 Our major intelligence clients include: